Proposition F

 Shared equity in Funding Public Safety

 The proposed sales tax is intended to create shared equity in funding public safety by allowing those who use services - including non-residents - to contribute as consumers to the cost of providing the services that everyone benefits from.
-This approach helps balance responsibility between property owners and the wider population that depends on emergency services on a daily basis.
+This approach helps balance the responsibility to fund EMS, fire and rescue services between property owners and the wider population that depends on emergency services on a daily basis.

 PLANNING FOR THE FUTURE